bjwbell/gensimd/README.md

 For signed integers, the simd functions `Add*`, `Sub*`, `Mul*`, and `Shl*`  may overflow and the resulting value exists and is defined by the signed integer representation, the operation, and its operands.
 The behavior is guaranteed to be identical to the go versions of the functions in `gensimd/simd/simd.go`.

-For both unsigned and signed integer values, the simd functions `Div*` and `Shr*` are guaranteed to have the same behavior as the go versions in `gensimd/simd/simd.go`
+For both unsigned and signed integer values, the simd function `Shr*` is guaranteed to have the same behavior as the go versions in `gensimd/simd/simd.go`

 ### Floating Point
 For the floating point simd functions `Add*`, `Sub*`, `Mul*`, and `Div*` the behavior is guaranteed to be identical to the go versions of the functions in `gensimd/simd/simd.go`.